 What Is a Community Action Plan?

-A community action plan is a formal comprehensive plan that aims to promote the interests, development or advancement of members in a community.
+A community action plan is a formal comprehensive plan that aims to promote the interests, development plan or advancement of members in a community.
 It is an action plan that is based on the grassroots or community level.

 According to an online article by Stan Garfield, Richard Millington notes that there are five different types of communities.
 He defines these five communities based on interest, action, place, practice, and circumstance.
 Communities can come together when individuals have similar likes and interests.
 Other people form communities because they share a common goal in trying to effect change and action.
 Individuals can also build communities based on where they reside, study, or work.
 Communities may also come together because people share the same traditions and culture.
 And lastly, a community may form purely due to circumstance or some external event outside of one’s control.